How to Grow a Tree or Bush From a Cutting

 Supplies You'll Need:

-- a handful of your newest, greenest willow twigs, cut into 1-inch pieces
+- Handful of your newest, greenest willow twigs, cut into 1-inch pieces

 Step 1: Prepare Your Willow Twigs